kiwi0fruit/enaml-video-app/setup/README.md

        conda env remove --name enaml_video_app

   Sometimes conda environment is not deleted but renamed and placed to special trash folder inside root Miniconda installation.
 It's out of action this way but still takes disk space - you may need to delete it manually to free the space.

+8. If you need to reinstall the app (this would be with latest packages) simply run installation again: it will delete the appropriate environment first.